maytemirabel/project-3/README.md

 7. The application must contain a login screen, registration screen, home screen (gallery), screen to record art pieces, and screen to view the past inputted data; in total 5 unique screens.

 ### Design Statement
+I will design and construct a digital gallery for a client who requires an administrative system for artworks: Mai.
+The gallery will manage all of the art pieces Mai has purchased and will purchase in the future.
+Imperative information about each art piece such as the title, artist, date it was created, and a description of it, will be saved, too.
+All of the data will be saved in a local database using SQLite.
+The application will be programmed using the software Pycharm, the language Python and KivyMD for GUI construction.
+The project will be completed in 4 weeks and will be evaluated according to the criteria set above.

 ### Rationale for Proposed Solution

 [^1]: “Van Gogh Immersive Art Exhibition Is Coming to Dublin.”
 Her.ie, www.her.ie/life/van-gogh-dublin-an-immersive-art-experience-is-coming-to-the-rds-548629.
 Accessed 13 Feb.
 2023.